Getting Started with MSP360 RMM

 You can connect to a remote computer using a desktop app or establish a remote connection via a browser without having to install the MSP360 Connect app on the computer from which you need to connect.

-- Execute PowerShell script from file
+- PowerShell script execution

 - Install software